vnprc/hashpool-website/content/articles/what-is-hashpool.md

 #### Mining Privacy

 But that's not all!
 Mining pools today are terrible for privacy.
 Most pools require KYC before you create an account.
-Even for the pools that don't require KYC they know three critical pieces of information: your IP address (easily be linked to your identity), your hashrate, and your bitcoin payouts.
+Even for the pools that don't require KYC they know three critical pieces of information: your IP address (easily linked to your identity), your hashrate, and your bitcoin payouts.
 If you want to mine privately or at a small scale, there just aren't any good options.

 ### How Does Hashpool Help?